 Fonts are one of the most important components of any design, be it for web or print.
 When choosing a font for your project, you must consider its weight, style, and size.

-We also delve into several other related questions, including which font is best for reading on-screen or printing, whether Arial or Calibri is better and whether Calibri is unprofessional.
+We also delve into several other related questions, including which font is best for reading on-screen or printing, whether Arial Narrow or Calibri is better and whether Calibri is unprofessional.
+The font that is the smallest at size 12 in terms of vertical height depends on the specific typeface being handy.
 So whether you’re a student or a professional.
-This blog post will provide the insights you need to make informed font choices.
+We will provide the insights you need to make informed font choices.

 What Is The Best Font For Small Text?